MicrosoftDocs/power-automate-docs/articles/apply-to-each.md

      ![](./media/apply-to-each/foreach-1.png)

 1. Enter "schedule" into the search box to search for all services and triggers that are related to scheduling.
-1. Select the  the **Schedule - Recurrence** trigger to indicate that your flow will run on a schedule that you will provide next:
+1. Select the **Schedule - Recurrence** trigger to indicate that your flow will run on a schedule that you will provide next:

      ![](./media/apply-to-each/foreach-2.png)